ExperitestOfficial/CT-Jenkins-Example-With-Pipeline-Scripting/README.md

 # CT-Jenkins-Example-With-Pipeline-Scripting

-In this example we will look at how we can create an automated CICD pipeline to execute Appium Scripts against iOS and Android Devices on Digital.ai's Continuous Testing Platform.
+In this example, we will take a look at how we can use Pipeline orchestration from Jenkins and start taking it one step further by building out custom logic using Pipeline Scripting.
+We will see how we can leverage Digital.ai's Continuous Testing platform APIs to get Test Results from the Automated Test Executions.

 For this example I am using a Pipeline Project created:

 ![image](https://user-images.githubusercontent.com/71343050/183140704-b8b65a70-69e6-46b5-8511-0a420d16821d.png)

-The reason for this is I want to build stages for different phases I have throughout this execution.
-By having different stages, I can better debug and understand when a failure occurs.
+Choosing the Pipeline option provides the ability to build "stages" for the different phases you may have throughout a Test Execution which helps with debugging and understanding failures when they occur.
+For example, a Test Automation may have phases such as:

+1. Setting up the Environment
+2. Building and Running the Tests
+3. Getting Test Results back

-I will be writing this code in Groovy, using the "Pipeline script":
+I will be writing this code in Groovy, using the "Pipeline Script" option:

 ![image](https://user-images.githubusercontent.com/71343050/183142120-3879fecd-4d08-482e-9f7a-ae787d3f6a1b.png)

 Let's look at the stages that I'll build out:

 **Preparation**

+The preparation stage is calling out to a GitHub repository where all the Appium Scripts are saved.
+Since I am using Maven to execute my Appium Scripts, I am also defining a global variable for Maven which is being set as "M3" in order to be able to run Maven based commands.

 ```
 stage('Preparation') {